Studio Web Integration¶

 Evaluating Locally¶

-Run evaluations against your agent using the CLI:
+Run evaluations against your project using the CLI:

 See uipath eval in the CLI Reference and the Evaluations documentation.